draddo11/100-days-of-code/r3-log.md

  Covered intro to service workers and pwa
 ## R3D16
  Covered promises section of service workers
- ##R3D17
+ ## R3D17
- Covered dervice workers and promises
+ Covered service workers and promises
+ ## R3D18
+ Covered registration of serice workers and worked on the angualr 7 APP footer